LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Clinical-Trial-Study-Notes.md

 From now I will move forward to study the intervention datasets, which reminds me the sad fact that my notes about the special purpose datasets was gone without saving.

+## _20210722_

+Although I still have some questions about the special purpose datasets, I think I should move forward for now, maybe later I will figure them out at some point.

 # Reference